department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-form-gating-0220/686-usability-conversation-guide.md

 ## First Task: Select form(s)

 You've recently been married and want to add you new spouse and their child to your benefits.
-- Click the area of the prototype to add your new spouse to your benefits.
+Show us how you would do this.

 OR

 Your child has recently started college and you want to add them to your benefits.
-- Click the area of the prototype to add your child to your benefits.
+Show us how you would do this.

 ### Things to watch for: